thatMissingSock/syncForObsidianCNNotes/Week 1 Notes.md

 ##### Topology Diagrams
 - There are two *main* types of topology diagrams:
 	- **physical topology diagrams** - illustrate the physical location of intermediary devices and cable installation (see below)
+		- *note:* there is room and location numbers for each of the devices (where applicable)
 	![[Pasted image 20250116164545.png]]
 	- **logical topology diagrams** - illustrate the devices, ports/interfaces and the addressing scheme of the network (see below)
 	![[Pasted image 20250116164641.png]]